Moro conflict: The Siege of Jolo

 During one of the fiercest battles of the insurgency in 1974, Jolo was extensively damaged and news of the tragedy galvanized other Muslims around the world to pay greater attention to the conflict.
 Many civilians were supposedly killed when the Armed Forces razed much of Jolo municipality to the ground in a scorched-earth tactic.

 The Malisbong massacre

 On September 24, 1974, the Philippine Army killed at least 1,000 Moro civilians who were praying in a mosque in what is known as the Malisbong massacre.

 The Tripoli Agreement

 Two years later, the Philippine government and the MNLF signed the Tripoli Agreement, declaring a ceasefire on both sides.
 The agreement provided that Mindanao would remain a part of the Philippines, but that 13 of its provinces would be governed by an autonomous government for the Bangsamoro people.
 President Marcos later reneged on the agreement, and violence ensued.

 The Communist Party of the Philippines maintained a liaison officer in Tripoli with the MNLF.

-Formation of the Ilaga

-The Philippine government allegedly encouraged Christian settlers in Mindanao to form a militia called the Ilaga to fight the Moros.
-The Ilaga engaged in killings and human rights abuses and were responsible for the Manili massacre of 65 Moro Muslim civilians in a mosque in June 1971, including women and children.
-The Ilaga allegedly also engaged in cannibalism, cutting off the body parts of their victims to eat in rituals.